~ Valentine Michael Smith

 “When you simply wait, not waiting for anything in particular, not wishing things were different than than they are, the mind relaxes.
 And, as you let go of wanting, you will probably find your awareness of the present moment expanding.”

-When success is in sight, instead of pouncing upon it, or (more commonly) already juggling the next thing, this is a chance to stop.
-Take some time to experience the energy of transition and timing, and observe how what we have planned is now coming home to us.
+When success is in sight, instead of pouncing upon it, or (more commonly) rushing ahead with the next thing, this is a chance to stop, experience the energy of transition and timing, and observe how what we have planned is now coming home to us.

-This is also a good week to consider how plans made now could pay off for you later.
-What seeds will you plant for this first New Moon of Spring?
+This is also a good time to consider how plans made now could pay off for you later.
 Are you willing to wait patiently for your desire?
-How might you get energized for your new goals ahead?
+How might you energize for new goals ahead?

 Here is an opportunity to see the big picture of your life, and lay the groundwork for a long-term, successful future.
 What vision nurtures your better self?
 If you knew you had infinite time and resources, what would you set into motion?

-Use your wisdom to know and name what you wish to manifest, perhaps in ritual, or other ways of focusing.
+Use your wisdom to know and name what you wish to manifest.
 If your vision is the call to become something better, you have the golden blessings of the Universe.